 Pull and run Gemma with two commands:

-You now have Google's latest open model running on your hardware.
+You now have a Gemma model running on your hardware.
 No API key, no usage limits.
+Want the newest generation instead?
+Swap in ollama pull gemma4:e4b -- Gemma 4 (released April 2026, Apache 2.0) covered in detail below.

 What this guide covers:

 Google's Gemma family has become one of the strongest options for local AI.
-The models punch well above their weight class -- Gemma 3 4B matches or beats many 7-8B models from other families on reasoning and instruction following.
-Google trains these on their TPU infrastructure with the same data pipeline used for Gemini, then releases them under a permissive license that allows commercial use.
+The models punch well above their weight class -- Gemma 3 4B matches or beats many 7-8B models from other families on reasoning and instruction following, and the newer Gemma 4 line (April 2026) pushes that further with multimodal audio/video and Apache 2.0 licensing.
+Google trains these on their TPU infrastructure with the same data pipeline used for Gemini, then releases the weights for commercial use -- under the custom Gemma License for Gemma 1-3 and the standard Apache 2.0 license starting with Gemma 4.

 If you're new to running models locally, start with our Mac local AI setup guide or check the RAM requirements guide to confirm your hardware can handle the model size you want.